Yogoda/ZoneLoadingSystem/README.md

 - Zones that are connected to the current zone(s) are automatically loaded in memory and instanced in background, so that they are ready when the player enters a new zone.
 Connected zones are zones that are overlapping the current zone, this is detected automatically, no need to register the connections.

 ## Pros
-- No loading screen during the game.
-- The next zone is loaded in background mode while the player explores the current map.
+- Good if loading the whole world at once would take too much time/memory.
-- Allows huge seamless worlds.
+- Allows huge seamless worlds without loading screen.
-- Connected zones are automatically detected.
 - Works for 2D and 3D.

 ## Cons
+- Useless if your whole world can be quickly loaded in memory, or if you don't mind loading screens.
 - Need to manually split the game world into zones and set triggers.
-- Zones need to be carfully designed so that player cannot see unloaded zones (needs twists and turns).
+- Zones need to be carfully designed so that player cannot see unloaded zones (needs twists and turns or fog).

 ## How to add a new zone